Go to our other sites

 Sessions were led by Helen Rees-Bidder and Mike Ollerton, both are leading education specialists who work with Cambridge, as well as other educational boards in the UK and globally.
 Designed to be interactive, the sessions included group and individual activities enabling Cambridge teachers to work together and learn different approaches that will challenge students to think more creatively in the classroom.

-Waseem Al Hanbali, Regional Director for Cambridge International Examinations, said: “We believe that supporting teachers in their professional development leads to improved outcomes for learners.
+Waseem Al Hanbali, Regional Director for Cambridge Assessment International Education, said: “We believe that supporting teachers in their professional development leads to improved outcomes for learners.
 We therefore strive to equip teachers with pedagogically sound teaching methods through our training and events programme.”

 Shala Noufe, a teacher at the Institute of Applied Technology in UAE said: “I really enjoyed this hands-on training and the resources the trainer gave us.
 I look forward to trying them all in my classes.”